 Edition Qty

-Limited Edition Matching #'d Set of The Broken Earth Trilogy AND How Long 'Til Black Futures Month AND The Inheritance Trilogy with The Awakened Kingdom AND The Killing Moon Book One of Dreamblood
+Limited Edition Matching #'d Set of The Broken Earth Trilogy AND How Long 'Til Black Futures Month AND The Inheritance Trilogy with The Awakened Kingdom AND the Dreamblood Duology The Killing Moon and The Shadowed Sun

 Matching Lettered Set of The Broken Earth Trilogy - PC - Bill's Stuff - NOTE: small scratch in leather at top of front of the traycase of The Fifth Season (see last picture on left).